Yes, You Can Get a Spray Tan When It’s Raining

 What at-home self-tanning products do you recommend if getting wet is unavoidable?

 St. Tropez Self Tan Express Bronzing Mousse allows you to shower in as little as one hour after application or up to three hours if you want your faux tan glow to be darker.
-These express solutions allow nothing to damage the tan once the first hour of color development has passed, they contain rapid penetration enhancers that get the self-tanning agent into the skin faster, leaving behind an added protective layer that will prevent sweat, water, etc. from damaging your self tan development.
-The St. Tropez Self Tan Dark Bronzing Mist also contains cool technology, making your spray tan virtually transfer and sweat proof from the get go.
+These express solutions allow nothing to damage the tan once the first hour of color development has passed.
+They contain rapid penetration enhancers that get the self-tanning agent into the skin faster, leaving behind an added protective layer that will prevent sweat, water, etc., from damaging your self-tan development.
+To maintain your tan, we also recommend using a lightweight formula like the L’Oréal Paris Sublime Tanning Mousse that will help keep your glow going.